torokpe/Data_engineering_1/Term1/README.md

 ## 4. ANALYTICAL PLAN

-In developing the research focus for my project, I structured my analysis around three key pillars:
+Based on available variables and data quality, nn developing the research focus for my project, I structured my analysis around three key pillars:

+- Driver Performance

+- Constructor Performance

+- Mechanical/Engineering Dimension

 ### 4.1 Driver Performance
 Focuses on the skills and consistency of individual drivers, exploring how various factors like age, experience, and starting position influence their results: